JuliaDynamics/ABMFrameworksComparison/WolfSheep/DECLARATION.md

 - init number of sheeps: 60
 - init number of wolves: 40
-- grass regrowth time = 20
+- grass regrowth time: 20
 - reproduction rate of sheeps: 0.2
 - reproduction rate of wolves: 0.1
 - dimensions of the grid: (25, 25)